TabLeak: Tabular Data Leakage in Federated Learning: Experimental Evaluation

-\paragraph{Categorical vs. Continuous Features} An interesting effect of having mixed type features in the data is that the reconstruction success clearly differs by feature type.
-As we can observe in \cref{fig:attack_errors_adult_cat_cont}, the continuous features produce an up to $30\%$ lower accuracy than the categorical features for the same batch size.
-We suggest that this is due to the nature of categorical features and how they are encoded.
-While trying to match the gradients by optimizing the reconstruction, having the correct categorical features will have a much greater effect on the gradient alignment, as when encoded, they take up the majority of the data vector.
+\paragraph{Categorical vs. Continuous Features} An important consequence of having mixed type features is that the attack success clearly differs by feature type.
+As we can observe in \cref{fig:attack_errors_adult_cat_cont}, the continuous features exhibit an up to $30\%$ lower accuracy than the categorical features for the same batch size.
+We suggest that this is due to the discrete nature of categorical features and their encoding.
+While trying to match the gradients by optimizing the reconstruction, having the correct categorical features will have a greater effect on the gradient alignment, as when encoded, they take up the majority of the data vector.
 Also, when reconstructing a one-hot encoded categorical feature, we only have to be able to retrieve the location of the maximum in a vector of length $D_i$, whereas for the successful reconstruction of a continuous feature we have to retrieve its value correctly up to a small error.
-Therefore, especially when the optimization process is aware of the structure of the encoding scheme (\eg by using the softmax structural prior), categorical features are much easier to reconstruct.
-This poses a critical privacy risk in tabular federated learning, as sensitive features are often categorical, \eg gender or race.
+Therefore, especially when the optimization process is aware of the discrete structure (\eg by using the softmax relaxation), categorical features are much easier to attack.
+This finding of ours uncovers a critical privacy risk in tabular federated learning, as sensitive features are often categorical, \eg gender, race, or STI test results.